-However, if you are like the other 4.8 million Brits (that's 15.1% of the workforce by the way) who are currently self-employed, you may struggle to apportion 20% of your monthly income to your savings.
-If don’t feel like you can save a regular amount of money each month then worry not, there are other ways to arrange your savings and to put aside money.
+However, if you are like the other 4.8 million Brits (that's 15.1% of the workforce) who are currently self-employed, you may struggle to apportion 20% of your monthly income to your savings.
+If don’t feel like you can save a regular amount of money each month then worry not: there are other ways to arrange your savings and to put aside money.

-You have to have a few base numbers that you work from every month.
+Start by calculating your compulsory overheads.
 This means your rent, your bills, your insurance, and any other costs that have to come out regardless of your income.
-These costs totalled up become your baseline figure - the amount you know you need to pay out.
+These costs combined up become your baseline figure - the amount you know you need to cover each month.

-Once you have this you will know exactly how much of your income is "excess" and can be channelled toward food, fun, and saving and investments.
+Once you have this you will know exactly how much of your income is "excess" and can be channeled towards fun, savings, and investments.

 Maybe it doesn’t serve you well to think about saving on a monthly basis.
 Either you are paid weekly or bi-weekly, or you have outgoings that come out at irregular intervals that can’t be squared away to monthly cycles.
-If this is the case then change your saving time frame from monthly to weekly.
+If this is the case then change your saving time frame from monthly to what suits you best.

 You can set automated saving steps with Oval that put aside a set amount of money each week into your digital wallet.
 Alternatively, if you need to change the amount of money you save each week due to cash flow, then there are other customisable steps you can set up - such as the new fitness step.
 It allows you to save when you exercise, meaning that your savings are directly tied to how many kms you cover.
 This puts you in full control of exactly how much you save each week.